Our Lady of the Rockies High School: Marching Ghosts

 Our Lady of the Rockies Marching Ghosts is the only Elite High School marching show band in Calgary and all of western Canada.
 The band was founded in 1986, has over 100 musicians, and has performed internationally including in Europe, Australia, New Zealand, Japan, USA, and Canada.
 The Marching Ghosts won their first Canadian National Marching Championship in Regina, Saskatchewan in 1999 performing "The Mask of Zorro".
 The Marching Ghosts won their first Showbands Live title in 2010 with their "Nightfall" show and recently they've gotten their second Showbands Live title in 2014 with their "Ocean" show.
 The Marching Ghosts have also won the title of "Best Senior Band" in the 2007, 2009 and 2010 annual Stampede parade; They've also won "Best Canadian Band" and "Best overall Band" in the years of 2007 and 2009.

 Choir

 Our Lady of the Rockies Choir performs across Canada and the United States.
 At the Heritage Festival in New York City on April 27, 2013 the Junior, Senior, and Ensemble choir received top honors and gold awards while competing against some of the best choir groups on the continent.
-Students wishing to enroll in Bishop Grandin's elite choir must register in Choral Music.
+Students wishing to enroll in Our Lady of the Rockies' elite choir must register in Choral Music.

 Drama

 Our Lady of the Rockies Drama program hosts two major performances every year.
-Students interested in the Drama program should enroll in Drama 10, 20, or 30 and audition for the semi-annual plays.
+Students interested in the Drama program are able to enroll in Drama 10, 20, or 30 and audition for the semi-annual plays.

+Dance

+The Dance program at Our Lady of the Rockies encourages students to express themselves and their ideas through movement while developing strong technique and skills.
+Students can enroll in Dance Performance 15, 25, or 35.
+Each semester, the program concludes with a showcase where students perform and share their growth and artistry.